qbaw13/anomaly-detector/README.md

 # Anomaly Detector

+Program which detects anomalies on selected interface.

 # Installation

+1. install WinPcap
-1. clone repository or Download ZIP
+2. clone repository
-2. open project in Intellij
+3. open project in Intellij
-3. Enjoy
+4. enjoy!

 # What is working?